wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### commentary

 :::tip
 (1–4, 6–8) …when the mind appeared to separate from its Source, thereby becoming split, the ego was born.
 Consequently we now speak of two minds: Mind — one with God; and mind — split off from Him.
-This split-off mind is what eventually emerges as the full-blown ego, the separated, illusory and ‘sinful’ illusory self. *A Course in Miracles* in fact distinguishes between *being*, which refers only to spirit, the abstract Mind of God or Christ which is the only reality, and *existence*, wihch is the realm of the separated or specific mind, the illusory state of non-being. c/f [5:1,7](#p5), [T-6.IV.7:4](/text/6-the-lessons-of-love/iv-the-only-answer#p7) (Wapnick, LDNC, p.494; AAC, p.145) (But note there are numerous parts of the text that speak of God as Creator and we, with our brothers, are his creations –Ed.)
+This split-off mind is what eventually emerges as the full-blown ego, the separated, illusory and ‘sinful’ illusory self. *A Course in Miracles* in fact distinguishes between *being*, which refers only to spirit, the abstract Mind of God or Christ which is the only reality, and *existence*, wihch is the realm of the separated or specific mind, the illusory state of non-being. c/f [5:1,7](#5), [T-6.IV.7:4](/text/6-the-lessons-of-love/iv-the-only-answer/#7) (Wapnick, LDNC, p.494; AAC, p.145)
 :::